People, (don’t) change

-Digital technologies, along with their further development and widespread adoption, are at the heart of the digital transformation currently taking place.
-The shift from analogue to digital is ubiquitous, and we are all noticing the increasing pace of this dynamic: developments and innovations are taking place ever more rapidly, and innovation cycles are becoming shorter.
-Furthermore, these changes are increasingly disruptive in nature and can therefore quickly call into question established practices and established knowledge.
+Digital technologies, along with their ongoing development and widespread adoption, are at the heart of the digital transformation currently taking place.
+The shift from analogue to digital is ubiquitous, and we are all recognising the increasing pace of this dynamic: developments and innovations are taking place ever more rapidly, whilst innovation cycles are becoming shorter.
+Furthermore, these changes are increasingly disruptive in nature and can therefore quickly call into question established practices and what we have learnt.

-Against this backdrop, companies must continually question and adapt their own business models.
+Against this backdrop, companies must continually re-evaluate and adapt their own business models.
 If they fail to do so, they run the risk of falling behind.

 In this context, however, flexibility cannot simply mean upgrading from Software 3.0 to Software 4.0 – that would be too narrow a view.
 Because, let’s be honest, traditional organisational structures are actually under scrutiny in the digital age.